MUICT-SERU/muict-seru.github.io/projects.md

 </tr>
 <tr>
   <td>Automated testing for 3D games</td>
-  <td>Testing framework for games is still underexplored.
+  <td>Testing framework for games is still under-explored.
 We aim to facilitate the tedious task of game testing by developing automated testing techniques specifically for 3D games.
 There is a possibility to adopt search-based testing techniques (e.g., multi-objective genetic algorithm) successfully applied to traditional software on games.</td>
 </tr>
 <tr>
   <td>Automated software license identification using deep learning techniques</td>